awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_mongodb_web_app/Readme.md

 + Prerequisites
 + Understand the AWS tracker application
-+ Create an IntelliJ project named ItemTrackerDynamoDB
++ Create an IntelliJ project
 + Add the Spring POM dependencies to your project
 + Set up the Java packages in your project
 + Create the Java classes